jsonrouter/core/README.md

 ## http.Request request context

 This package uses an interface to allow usage of different http implementations such as net/http package or valyala/fasthttp package.
-Unfortunately, fasthttp doesn't provide API identical to net/http, so a common interface type has been created to allow GF to operate with either dependency.
+Unfortunately, fasthttp doesn't provide API identical to net/http, so a common interface type has been created to allow JSONrouter to operate with either dependency.

 If you are using net/http the request context (instance of RequestInterface) allows access to the http.ResponseWriter & *http.Request via the .Res() and .R() functions respectively.